ANIA HULL

 I am fluent in French, Spanish, Polish, English, and Joual.
 I used to be fluent in Italian, too, though I seem to have lost in the last few years most of my spoken fluency; I do, however, understand and read Italian at native level.
 I can get by, with caution and at a teeth-grinding slow pace, in Serbo-Croatian, Czech, Portuguese, and German.
 I tried my hand (and pretty much failed) at Japanese, Hindi, and Marathi.

-If you ask me "Where are you from?" believe me when I answer that I simply don't know.
-For people like me, cultural/ethnic identity can be complicated, and although I was born in Poland, I've always identified culturally as French, and sometimes as French Canadian, though on most days, I feel as though I belong everywhere and nowhere at once.
+If you ask me "Where are you from?" believe me when I answer this: I don't know.
+For people like me, cultural/ethnic identity is complicated, and although I was born in Poland, I do not identify as Polish.
+I was too young when I left.
+I identify culturally as French, sometimes as French Canadian, though on most days, I feel as though I belong everywhere and nowhere at once.
+And that's ok.
+We don't need to belong to or identify with any given culture to be whole.

 EDUCATION